-2012-2013 OCDC Seed Grants Available for New and Emerging Cooperatives
+2013-2014 Seed Grants Available for New and Emerging Cooperatives

-The Ohio Cooperative Development Center (OCDC) at The Ohio State University South Centers is offering seed grants to groups interested in exploring or growing a cooperative.
+The Ohio Cooperative Development Center (OCDC) at The Ohio State University South Centers is offering reimbursement seed grants to groups interested in exploring or growing a cooperative.
 Cooperatives are legal businesses that form when members of the group can do something better together than they can individually.
 There are many different types of cooperatives in Ohio.
 They range from farmers’ markets and local food hubs, to health care providers, industrial cleaning enterprises, and manufacturers.

-Incorporated cooperatives or member controlled businesses may request up to $2,000 for assistance with the expansion of the cooperative into new markets and/or enterprises.
+Incorporated cooperatives or member controlled businesses may request up to $3,000 for assistance with the expansion of the cooperative into new markets and/or enterprises.
 Examples of eligible expenses include marketing and promotions, contract services, training and development, accounting systems, bylaw completion, and contractual document development.
 Recipients must provide 25% matching funds for project costs with their own resources.

 The Ohio Cooperative Development Center is supported by the United States Department of Agriculture and The Ohio State University South Centers.